jsherman256/covid-air/content/tweets/filtration/hepa-for-home.md

 title: "BUYING A HEPA FILTER FOR YOUR HOME  🧵"
 date: 2022-01-16T19:31:36.000Z
 draft: true
-description:
-I've been asked about sizing a HEPA filter for your home.
+description: I've been asked about sizing a HEPA filter for your home.
 This is different than sizing one for public spaces with other people.

-This does not provide fresh air.
-Ventilation is required for that.
-Here are some things to consider:

-1/10
-summary:
-I've been asked about sizing a HEPA filter for your home.
+summary: I've been asked about sizing a HEPA filter for your home.
 This is different than sizing one for public spaces with other people.

-This does not provide fresh air.
-Ventilation is required for that.
-Here are some things to consider:

-1/10
 categories:
 ---
 [Source](https://twitter.com/joeyfox85/status/1482797703457390601)

 ---

+This does not provide fresh air.
+Ventilation is required for that.
+Here are some things to consider:

 WHAT IS YOUR GOAL?